Cyrus Edwin Dallin: Legacy

 More than sixty of Dallin's works are collected in the Cyrus Dallin Art Museum located in the Jefferson Cutter House in Arlington, Massachusetts.
 Many of his sculptures are also in the vicinity.

 An elementary school in Arlington, Massachusetts is named for him.

 The Taylor-Dallin House in Arlington where Dallin and his family lived is a privately owned residence and has been listed on the National Register of Historic Places.

 More than 30 of Dallin's works are on display at the Springville Museum of Art in his birthplace of Springville, Utah.
 The Dallin House at 253 S. 300 East Street in Springville is listed on the National Register of Historic Places.

 Dallin's papers are at the Smithsonian Archives of American Art.

 The Beach Boys based the logo for their Brother Records label on Dallin's sculpture, Appeal to the Great Spirit.
 In 2020, the Hood Museum of Art at Dartmouth College commissioned Cree artist Kent Monkman to prepare a work and he painted The Great Mystery, which reinterprets the Appeal to the Great Spirit sculpture incorporating a Mark Rothko painting in the background.
 The work is displayed near a mid-sized version of Dallin's sculpture.

-From 2017-2020 a race horse named Cyrus Dallin raced in the United Kingdom.
+From 2017 to 2020 a race horse named Cyrus Dallin raced in the United Kingdom.